DegreeCalc

 PARENT PLUS LOAN NOTE

-Parent PLUS loans borrowed before July 1, 2026 can access ICR via consolidation through 2028.
-Parent PLUS loans borrowed after July 1, 2026 are ineligible for RAP and have only standard repayment options available.
-Parents planning to borrow significant PLUS loan amounts should carefully model repayment before borrowing, using our college cost calculator to estimate what federal aid might cover first.
+Parent PLUS rules are especially sensitive to origination date, consolidation status, and repayment-plan availability.
+Do not borrow Parent PLUS loans assuming a future IDR pathway will exist unchanged.
+Parents planning to borrow significant PLUS loan amounts should model repayment before borrowing, using our college cost calculator to estimate what federal aid might cover first.

 The SAVE Plan: What Happened & What It Means for 8 Million Borrowers

-SAVE (Saving on a Valuable Education) was the Biden administration's flagship IDR overhaul, designed to replace REPAYE with dramatically lower payments — as low as $20/month for some undergraduate borrowers.
-At its peak, 8 million borrowers were enrolled, and 60% of them had $0 monthly payments, according to Federal Student Aid data.
+SAVE (Saving on a Valuable Education) was the Biden administration's flagship IDR overhaul, designed to replace REPAYE with dramatically lower payments.
+At its peak, millions of borrowers were affected by SAVE enrollment or related forbearance, and Federal Student Aid now maintains dedicated transition guidance for those borrowers.

 If You Were in SAVE Forbearance: Your Options Now